Leo-Medin/cmmi-annotation-tool/README.md

 ## Deploy to AWS Amplify

 This project was deployed on AWS Amplify.
-Here is a 3-step tutorial on how to deploy (https://docs.aws.amazon.com/amplify/latest/userguide/getting-started-next.html)
+Here is a 3-step tutorial on how to connect your repository and deploy (https://docs.aws.amazon.com/amplify/latest/userguide/getting-started-next.html)
+From now on, every push to main branch will initiate an automatic deployment on AWS.

 ## Deploy on Vercel